Guigui14460/project-automation/README.md

 ## Env file

-For personal use, we advise you to put your identifiers in the `.env` file at the root of the project.
+To use it, we advise you to put your identifiers in the `.env` file at the root of the project.
 Here is an example of how to write this :

 ```env